googleforgames/agones/site/content/en/docs/Guides/Client SDKs/rest.md

 For your own Counter REST requests, replace the value `rooms` with your own key in the path.

 ##### Alpha: GetCounter
-This function retrieves a specified counter by its name and returns its information.
+This function retrieves a specified counter by its key, `rooms`, and returns its information.

 ###### Example